mattermost/mattermost-load-test-ng/docs/config/deployer.md

 If you want to deploy an already indexed database, you need to provide both the name of the repository where the snapshot lives and the snapshot's name. `SnapshotName` is the name of the snapshot itself.

+### RestoreTimeoutMinutes

+*int*

+The maximum time, in minutes, that the system will wait for the Elasticsearch snapshot to be restored.
+Defaults to 45 minutes.

+### ClusterTimeoutMinutes

+*int*

+The maximum time, in minutes, that the system will wait for the Elasticsearch cluster status to get green after having restored the snapshot.
+Defaults to 45 minutes.

 ## JobServerSettings

 ### InstanceCount